 7. Fitler Square

-If you’re looking for a space to call your own that’s close to all the fun but on the quieter side, you should look into Fitler Square.
+If you’re looking for one of the safe neighborhoods in Philadelphia to call home that’s close to all the fun but on the quieter side, you should look into Fitler Square.
 This area, along with Devil’s Pocket and Grays Ferry, make up the larger community collectively referred to as Schuylkill.
 Just a short walk away is a great bar and restaurant scene, and you’ll never get tired of trying new cuisines or visiting the trendiest places for breakfast, lunch, and dinner.

 Residents feel safe walking around and love to take advantage of the easy access to parks — especially the Schuylkill River Trail for walks and jogs.
 But with tree-lined streets and beautiful homes, you may just choose to take your walks right there in the neighborhood!